Skip to contents

 Value

-An object of class quick_anova_result with elements:
+An object of class "quick_anova_result" (invisibly) containing:

 omnibus_result